-Spanish 2 (022,023) 1 year, 1.0 credit: grades 10-12: prerequisite: Successful completion of Spanish 1 Spanish II is an expansion of material learned during the student's first year of study, and will continue to build the vocabulary and grammar structures of the language.
+Spanish 2 (022,023) 1 year, 1.0 credit: grades 10-12: prerequisite: Successful completion of Spanish 1

+Spanish II is an expansion of material learned during the student's first year of study, and will continue to build the vocabulary and grammar structures of the language.
 Students continue to explore as they study the themes of Home Life, Student, Life, Leisure Time, and Vacation and Travel.

-Spanish 3 (032,036) 1 year, 1.0 credit: grades 11-12: prerequisite: "C" or better in Spanish 2 or Instructor Consent Spanish III is a continuation of Spanish II where students continue to develop and refine their proficiency in all four-language skills-listening, speaking, reading, and writing- with emphasis on the ability to interact orally and in writing.
+Spanish 3 (032,036) 1 year, 1.0 credit: grades 11-12: prerequisite: "C" or better in Spanish 2 or Instructor Consent

+Spanish III is a continuation of Spanish II where students continue to develop and refine their proficiency in all four-language skills-listening, speaking, reading, and writing- with emphasis on the ability to interact orally and in writing.
 They communicate using more complex language structures on a variety of topics, moving from concrete to more abstract concepts.
 Students apply critical thinking skills as they study and/or present current events, art forms, and media forms in the target language.
 Students use technology sources to research topics of personal interest.
-Very little English will be spoken in the classroom.

-Spanish 4 (042,046) 1 year, 1.0 credit: grade 12: prerequisite: "C" or better in Spanish 3 or Instructor Consent Students develop more sophisticated communication skills in all four areas - listening, speaking, reading, and writing - with special emphasis on the ability to interact orally and in writing.
+Spanish 4 (042,046) 1 year, 1.0 credit: grade 12: prerequisite: "C" or better in Spanish 3 or Instructor Consent

+Students develop more sophisticated communication skills in all four areas - listening, speaking, reading, and writing - with special emphasis on the ability to interact orally and in writing.
 Students communicate using more complex language structures and express abstract ideas with reasonable fluency.
 Students are able to create and listen with understanding to reports and presentations.
 Reading supplements such as short stories and essays, monthly newspaper/magazines and current articles in the Spanish language are studied to build cultural awareness and improve reading comprehension.
-Class is conducted mostly in Spanish and students are expected to ask questions, give comments and converse with others in the target language
+Students are expected to ask questions, give comments and converse with others in the target language.